-Mobility scooters Storage
+Mobility scooters

+Storage

-- Mobility scooters must not be stored in the communal areas, including hallways, stairwells, corridors and landings. - It is possible for mobility scooters to be stored inside residents own homes but it is the residents responsibility to first ensure that there is sufficient space to store it safely, and should not block any fire escape routes. - We do not currently provide purpose built storage for mobility scooters. - The storage of a mobility scooter external to any communal building must be in such a manner that it does not cause any health and safety issues to any other residents, visitors or threaten the fabric of the building.
+- Mobility scooters must not be stored in the communal areas, including hallways, stairwells, corridors and landings. - It is possible for mobility scooters to be stored inside residents own homes but it is the residents responsibility to first ensure that there is sufficient space to store it safely, and should not block any fire escape routes. - The storage of a mobility scooter external to any communal building must be in such a manner that it does not cause any health and safety issues to any other residents, visitors or threaten the fabric of the building.